akrisilias/AutoDex/README.md

 # AutoDex
 Android app able to detect and recognize 40 of the most popular car emblems in real time through the camera input.
-The model is a Single Shot MultiBox Detector using MobileNetV2 as the feature extractor.
+The model is a Single Shot MultiBox Detector using MobileNet as the feature extractor.

 *Only some code for the dataset creation is provided here.*